• Skip to primary navigation

 Transferring lime marmalade to jars to store.

-If you use a few of these tests and the marmalade passes inspection, you're ready to transfer the mixture to jars to seal them.
+If you use a few of these tests and the marmalade passes inspection, you can transfer the mixture to jars to seal them.
 Remember for some of the more time-consuming tests, you should take the pot of marmalade off the heat or else you risk overcooking it!
 This is very important and if you overcook the marmalade, it will be dry and pasty, like a fruit candy or verging on a jelly or pâte de fruit, as opposed to spreadable marmalade.

 Lime marmalade served on toasted English muffins on a pink plate with squares of salted butter.